No matter how much time you have to prepare, it can be overwhelming to think about all of the steps involved in selling your home.

 Getting to know your home and your neighborhood

-It is difficult to get a precise home value until I have seen the home or property in person.
+It is difficult to get a precise home value until we have seen the home or property in person.
 The same is true for your neighborhood.
 The motto “location, location, location” is still valid for any home buyer.
 Any information you can provide about your neighborhood, or even just your street, will be a big part of selling your home.
 You’ve lived there so you know it best.

-Tell me about your neighborhood!
+Tell us about your neighborhood!